Michael Kim, MPP, MBA

 Featured by The New York Times bestselling book, “The Power of Habit”, and clinically validated and developed by licensed, certified, clinical behavioral researchers from Stanford, Yale and the University of Washington, this session covers evidence-based, best practices in the design of behavior change protocols that create lasting, sub-conscious, habituated daily routines, or “habits”.
 Large-employer examples are provided that demonstrate the impact of successful sustainable behavior change programs on population health.

-Michael Kim was recently appointed as Adjunct Professor at Stanford University, where he teaches on Behavior Change and the sub-discipline of Habit Design, which he founded.
-Kim was called by The New York Times bestselling author, Jim Collins, “a leading authority in how organizations can create sustainable Behavior Change”.
-His organization’s work in the field of habit formation has been featured by numerous publications including The Power of Habit by Charles Duhigg, the American Journal of Health Promotion, The New York Times, MIT Technology Review, and many others.
-He has previously presented four sessions at the ASHPC Conference, including two ITS sessions which each received a satisfaction rating of at least 95%.
+Michael Kim was called by The New York Times bestselling author, Jim Collins, “a leading authority in how organizations can create sustainable Behavior Change”.
+His organization’s work in the field of habit formation has been featured by The Power of Habit, the American Journal of Health Promotion, The New York Times, MIT Technology Review, and many others.

-As the Founder and CEO of Habit Design, Kim leads a group of licensed, certified, clinical psychologists from Kaiser Permanente, Yale, and the University of Washington in the research and clinical testing of evidence-based research from over 100 behavioral scientists, from universities such as Stanford, Yale, Harvard, University of Pennsylvania, University of Southern California, MIT, and others.
-Over 500 companies and 100,000 employees – from Google, Johnson & Johnson, Boeing, Amazon, Mars, Stanford, and even The White House – have helped to clinically test and refine the behavior change tools, methods, and techniques which serve as the focus of this session.
+As the Founder and CEO of Habit Design, Kim leads a group of licensed, certified, clinical psychologists from Kaiser Permanente, Yale, and the University of Washington in the clinical validation of evidence-based research from over 100 behavioral scientists.
+Over 500 companies and 100,000 employees have helped to clinically test and refine the behavior change tools, methods, and techniques which serve as the focus of this session.

-A former Microsoft executive reporting to Bill Gates, Kim served as a senior technology executive and strategic consultant to several organizational performance initiatives at Google, United Healthcare, Apple, Kaiser Permanente, Nike, Caradigm (a Microsoft/GE joint venture), WebMD, Johnson & Johnson, Microsoft, and others.
+Previously, Kim served as a senior technology executive and strategic consultant for Google, United Healthcare, Apple, Kaiser Permanente, Nike, WebMD, Johnson & Johnson, Microsoft, and others.
 He has served as policy advisor to The White House, advisor to the Chief Scientist of IBM, and advisory board member at the MIT Media Lab.
-His previous academic research was conducted at Harvard University under Professor Clayton Christensen, founder of the discipline of “disruptive innovation” and author of The Innovator’s Dilemma, where their research results were referenced in Christensen’s Innovators’ Prescription.
+His Masters and Bachelors degrees were conferred by Harvard and Yale respectively.
+Kim lives outside Seattle, with his wife and two children.